-People who are required to complete an Personal Declaration Form are invited on that form to disclose separately any involvement with an entity that has a licensing history.
+People who are required to complete a Personal Declaration are invited on that form to disclose separately any involvement with an entity that has a licensing history.

 Business Plan

 A business plan is required in the application process.
 The business plan should include: